hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-sdk-swift.md

 # Summary
 [summary]: #summary

-Develop a Sawtooth SDK for Swift to facilitate development for client side Cocoa/Cocoa Touch applications.
-It is modeled after existing SDKs, implementing a Sawtooth Signing module that provides methods to generate private/public key pairs and sign transactions.
+This RFC proposes a Sawtooth SDK for Swift to enable development of client-side Cocoa/Cocoa Touch applications.
+It should be modeled after existing SDKs, implementing a SawtoothSigning module that provides methods to generate private/public key pairs and sign transactions.
 A separate repository should be created to host the Swift SDK.

 # Motivation
 [motivation]: #motivation